netd-tud/riot-exercises/rust02-timers/README.md

 **2. Reset the board.
 You should see "This is a timers example", and then a "Timeout!" string after 4 seconds.**

 ## Task 2
-Modify the application so that the board has the LED on for only 250 ms, and runs only 10 iterations.
+Modify the `blink` function so that the board has the LED on for only 250 ms, and runs only 10 iterations.

 **1. Adapt the loop to be true for 10 iterations:**
 ```rust